The-Balance-FFXIV/balance-static/content/guide/zyrks-bullshit-guide-to-the-principles-of-healing.md

 On the Casts tab, you’ll also see some dropdown menus.
 By selecting the healer in question from the dropdown menu that’s set to “All Friendlies” by default and selecting “Cast By Spell” from the menu set to “Cast By Source” by default, you can see how many times that healer cast each spell.
 By examining this page and comparing your number of casts of certain spells to another healer’s log, you can get an idea as to where you may be casting more heals than necessary, or not using certain oGCDs and cooldowns enough times.

 By selecting “Timelines” at the top, you can also view an exact timeline of someone’s actions to see the exact sequence of their casts, or you can select “Events” to see it listed chronologically in a text format with more details and exact timestamps.

-Overheal
+## Overheal

-TL;DR - You can look at Overheal and Overheal by Ability to check for big red flags like massive overheal % (>50% or something crazy) or high overheal on GCD heals that might be unnecessary casts.
-This can point you in the right direction to look at other things, but isn’t a good metric on its own.
-We have to go deeper.
+*TL;DR - You can look at Overheal and Overheal by Ability to check for big red flags like massive overheal % (>50% or something crazy) or high overheal on GCD heals that might be unnecessary casts.
+This can point you in the right direction to look at other things, but isn’t a good metric on its own. **We have to go deeper**.*

 The basic Healing tab says more about your healing than the Summary tab, but it still doesn’t tell you a whole lot.
 It displays your total effective healing (not counting overhealing, unless you check “Raw Healing” above the graph), how much of that was shields, your HPS, your active time spent healing (as a percentage), and what percentage of your total healing was overhealing.
 It’s a start, but it doesn’t give the full picture.